Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 Yes.
 At JCI-accredited hospitals with board-certified plastic surgeons, otoplasty in Thailand meets the same standards as the UK, US, and Australia.
-It is a well-established, low-risk procedure with a predictable healing course.
+It is a well-established, low-risk procedure with a predictable healing course, and you have a dedicated care coordinator with you throughout your stay.

 Seven to ten days is the recommended minimum.
 This covers your consultation, the procedure, the bandage-wearing period, bandage removal, and a follow-up appointment before you fly home.